-How To Know If You Have A Painkiller Abuse Problem
+How to Know if You Have a Painkiller Abuse Problem

 Painkillers are the most commonly prescribed class of medication in America.
 In fact, it is estimated that Americans consume 80 percent of the prescription painkillers in the world.
 Thousands of Americans are prescribed drugs each year to treat problems such as headaches, pain from surgery or an injury, or menstrual cramps.
-While prescription medications are very effective for alleviating pain, they are often misused.
+While prescription medications are beneficial for alleviating pain, they are often misused.
 The number of people abusing prescription medications is on the rise.
 Prescription drug abuse increased by 321 percent from 1995 to 2005.
-More people are being prescribed prescription drugs, which is one of the reasons that prescription drug abuse is on the rise.
+More people are prescribed prescription drugs, which is one of the reasons that prescription painkiller abuse is on the rise.

 What Are Some Of The Signs Of A Painkiller Abuse Problem?

 A prescription painkiller addiction can have the same effects as any other type of addiction.
-You may begin to neglect your responsibilities if you have a prescription painkiller addiction.
+You may begin to ignore your responsibilities if you have a prescription painkiller addiction.
 You may also forget to pay bills or do household chores.

 In most cases, the pain improves, and a person no longer has to depend on the medication.
-However, many people will continue using the medication even when the pain is gone.
+However, many people will continue using the drug even when the pain is gone.
 If you have a prescription painkiller addiction, then you may find yourself going to great lengths to get the medication.
 You may even visit multiple doctors if one of your doctors refuses to write a prescription.

 Changes In Health And Appearance